fieldmaps/admin-boundaries/README.md

 1. Originals: Represents data as collected from the source.
 For some layers these are downloaded manually from web portals.
 For others, programatic API access is available.
 2. Normalized: Within a single source group, there may be small variations in the way layers are formatted.
 This stage performs operations to ensure file, layer, and attribute names are consistent within the same source group.
 3. Standardized: Between multiple source groups, this step conditions attributes in a common format suitable for merging together in a hybrid dataset.
-Here, versioned ID's are assigned to each admin area.
+Here, versioned IDs are assigned to each admin area.
 4. Extended: To resolve gaps between layers, a voronoi-like algorithm is applied along polygon edges to extend them outward.
 The extent of the resulting polygon is 100% larger in each direction, purposefully over-sized for later clipping.
 5. Clipped: To resolve overlaps between layers, extended layers are clipped to a pre-defined ADM0 layer.
 6. Edge-Matched: An aggregation of all clipped layers are assembled into the final output.